CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 grep key $HOME/.s3cfg
 ```

-Now return to the Nextcloud WWW-interface.
-Once you have defined the Nextcloud admin account, log in as the admin.
+Now return to the Nextcloud WWW-interface and log in as the admin.
-Click the round symbol on the right end of the blue menu bar and select +Apps from the pop-up menu.
+Click the round symbol on the right end of the blue menu bar and select _+Apps_ from the pop-up menu.

 From the appearing application list enable _External storage support_.